 That being said, there’s no doubt that there’s a lot to learn.
-One of the first things that you’ll find yourself asking is ‘what kind of type of guitar do I need to hit the ground running’?
+One of the first things you’ll find yourself asking is ‘what kind of type of guitar do I need to hit the ground running?
 It may be a bit more involved than you think.
-There are numerous styles, and picking the one that is best for you may seem like a hard decision to make.
+There are numerous styles, and picking the best one for you may seem like a hard decision to make.

 No need to let yourself get overwhelmed – we’ve got you covered!
-Let’s take a few minutes and look at all of the different kinds of guitar types that are available.
-Once you are well informed, then you can make the best decision as to which guitar type is the right one for your needs.
+Let’s take a few minutes and look at all of the different kinds of available guitar types.
+Once you are well informed, you can make the best decision as to which guitar type is the right one for your needs.

-We’ll start where it all began – the time-honoured acoustic guitar.
+We’ll start where it all began – the time-honored acoustic guitar.

 When you play the 12-string guitar, you spend half your life tuning the instrument and the other half playing it out of tune. – Pete Seeger

-Overall construction consists of a wood ‘neck’ and a hollow ‘box’ called the ‘body’.
-The body has a top, back and formed sides that can be found in a wide variety of sizes and shapes, each with their own characteristics.
+Overall construction consists of a wood ‘neck’ and a hollow ‘box’ called the ‘body.’
+The body has a top, back, and formed sides that can be found in a wide variety of sizes and shapes, each with its own characteristics.

-For example, a dreadnought style tends to be bigger, which can give more volume projection and deeper sound.
-In contrast, you can also get much smaller parlour models, making them potentially better to play for those with smaller hands.
+For example, a dreadnought style tends to be bigger, giving more volume projection and deeper sound.
+In contrast, you can also get much smaller parlor models, making them potentially better to play for those with smaller hands.
 They are easier to transport as well.